 Author/s of the course:

 Dr. oec.
 Anna Ābeltiņa

 Credit points (Latvian): ECTS credits:

+Let's dealts.

 Knowledge at the secondary school level

 To provide students with the necessary knowledge, skills and competence acquisition about the substance of microeconomics and its role in the economy.